1. PERSONAL FINANCE

 WyomingNo state plan

-There are plenty of investment companies that offer 529 plans to help you save for college.
-The benefit of using an investment company is that you have more flexibility in what investment funds you want to invest in with your 529 money.
+Plenty of investment companies offer 529 plans to help you save for college.
+The benefit of using an investment company’s 529 plan is that you have more flexibility in how to invest your money.
 For example, if your state plan uses TIAA funds but you prefer Vanguard funds, you can open your 529 plan with Vanguard directly.

 A few investment companies that offer 529 plans include: